selfishprimate/curated-nft-resources/README.md

 - [OpenSea](https://opensea.io/): Discover, collect, and sell extraordinary NFTs.
 - [Rarible](https://rarible.com/): NFT marketplace where anything is possible and all are welcome.
 - [Sandbox](https://www.sandbox.game/en/shop/): Here you can search and buy creator's ASSETS with SAND to incorporate them into your LAND!
+- [Showtime](https://showtime.io/): Showtime is a social media platform where you can buy or sell NFTs.
 - [Solanart](https://solanart.io/): Lock Bold Badgers and lower your fees!
 - [SolSea](https://solsea.io/): The Open NFT Marketplace on Solana!
 - [SuperRare](https://superrare.com/): Buy and sell NFTs from the world’s top artists.